AnthonyHeinrichs/anthonys-homepage/README.md

-Website design inspiration and help taken from https://www.craftz.dog/
+Website design inspiration and help from https://www.craftz.dog/